Minolta Vectis S series: Vectis V mount

 The Vectis V mount lenses used by the above models are not compatible with any other lens mount, including Minolta's 35mm A-mount and SR-mount systems.
 Aperture and focus are controlled electronically by the camera; the image circle of the lenses only illuminates the APS formats, and the flange focal distance of V mount is only 36.00 mm.

-There are thus only limited options to adapt V mount lenses to other cameras.
-A small hand-production run of an adapter was made for Vectis-to-Sony NEX.
-As of 2020, the Chinese-made "MonsterAdapter LA-VE1" allows using V mount lenses on Sony E mount cameras, offering aperture control, focal length detection for both EXIF and IBIS, and manual-only focus.
-It is sold sporadically on online marketplaces, priced at US$199.
-A new version, the "MonsterAdapter LA-VE2", appeared as a crowd funded item on Indiegogo and offers the benefits of the LA-VE1 plus the added bonus of auto-focus.
-This new adaptor was offered in September of 2022.
+The short film-to-flange distance, limited image circle, and proprietary electronic signaling limit options to adapt V mount lenses to other cameras.
+A limited hand-produced run of the Chinese-made "MonsterAdapter LA-VE1" was released in 2015 which allows the use of V mount lenses on Sony E mount cameras, offering aperture control, focal length detection for both Exif and IBIS, and manual-only focus.
+A new version, the "MonsterAdapter LA-VE2", appeared as a crowd funded item on Indiegogo and offers the same features of the LA-VE1 plus the added benefit of auto-focus.
+This new adaptor was offered starting from September 2022.
 It is fully compatible with newer E mount Sony cameras and offers limited compatibility with older E mount cameras.